pyeventsourcing/eventsourcing/docs/topics/introduction.rst

     heard its wail and responded to it like a neighbouring tree.
 It was like the beginning of the dog. ...'"*

-However, the events of event sourcing are a very specific kind of event.
+However, the events of an event-sourced application are a very specific kind of event.
+They are the individual decisions originated by a domain model.
+They end up as immutable database records built up as an append-only log.
-They are the individual atomic decisions originated by the domain model of a software application.
-They result in immutable database records that are built up as an append-only log.
 And it is this log of events that is used as the "source of truth" to determine the current state of an application.
-The state of an application is partitioned into a collection of "aggregates" which are the enduring objects that enjoy adventures of change.

 What is event sourcing?